daniel-bryant/mailr4/README.md

 as well as a point of reference to myself and others for simple tasks such as creating users and using mongoid.

+Requirements:
+Rails 4.0.0
+Ruby 2.0.0
+MongoDB - the most recent version should be fine

 This README would normally document whatever steps are necessary to get the application up and running.